You searched for power of attorney - Page 44 of 50 - Free Forms

 A Michigan Medical Power of Attorney, or “Designation of Patient Advocate,” is a form that conveys one’s authority to make health care decisions to another.
 Individuals go through with this to safeguard themselves if they become incapacitated so a person of trust can make judgment calls on their behalf regarding medical procedures.

-Michigan Tax Power of Attorney Form
+Michigan Real Estate Power of Attorney Form